Email FacebookTwitterMenu burgerClose thin

 Share

 Inheriting a 401(k) can add a wrinkle to your financial plan from a tax perspective.
-Under 401(k) inheritance tax rules, any assets passed on from one person to another are taxable.
-The rules for inheriting retirement plans, including workplace plans and Individual Retirement Accounts, aren’t necessarily the same as the rules for inheriting real estate or other assets.
-If you anticipate inheriting a 401(k) from a parent, a spouse or someone else, it’s important to know your options for minimizing tax liability.
-A financial advisor can help you sort through those options so you make a good decision.
+The rules for inheriting retirement plans, including workplace plans and individual retirement accounts (IRAs), aren’t necessarily the same as the rules for inheriting real estate or other assets.
+If you anticipate inheriting a 401(k) from a parent, a spouse or someone else, it’s important to know your options for minimizing tax liability associated with making withdrawals from these accounts.
+A financial advisor can help you sort through those options so you make a more informed decision.

 How Is a 401(k) Taxed When Inherited?